 Approach 1: No-Code with Make

 Make (formerly Integromat) is the fastest way to connect Rodz signals to Google Sheets without writing a single line of code.
-If you already use Make for other automations, this approach fits naturally into your existing stack.
-If you want a deeper dive into Make and Rodz together, check out the dedicated Make integration guide.
+If you already use Make for other automations, this fits naturally into your existing stack.
+For a longer look at Make and Rodz together, check out the dedicated Make integration guide.

 Step 1: Create a Webhook Trigger in Make